neicnordic/neic.no/_activities/dellingr.md

     frequency: None yet
 ---

-The approach will be to work with the national e-infrastructure providers to define a functional framework for resource sharing that will recognize and build upon the unique strengths of each provider to advance research in each of the respective countries and within the Nordic region overall.
+The approach is to work with the national e-infrastructure providers to define a functional framework for resource sharing that will recognize and build upon the unique strengths of each provider to advance research in each of the respective countries and within the Nordic region overall.

-The pilot implementation should be driven initially by:
+The pilot implementation is driven initially by:

 a relevant scientific problem or goal from one or more research groups who are willing and able to commit a limited and defined amount of effort to working on